No-Rin: Characters

 A friend of Kōsaku and Minori.
 At times he is analytical, but he is notorious for wearing mankinis whenever water is involved.
-He also rides a goat he calls Yakul, though its real name hasn't been revealed yet.
+He also rides a goat he calls Yakul.
 He is the son of the owner of a big agricultural company--to whom he lost in an agricultural sale showdown, prompting him to go abroad for the seminar he was offered.
 He had a falling out with his father due to the latter using chemicals in his farming methods that his wife, Kei's mother, was terribly sensitive to and contributed to her early death.
 This is the reason behind Kei's desire to farm only organic goods without the use of chemicals, such as pesticides.
 He reveals in episode 10 that he asked his aunt to adopt him after his falling out with his father, which explains why his surname is Kamatori and not Menjō.